 (Copy of Plan at end of this Minute.)

 Completion date of the Feasibility Study would be early October 2021.
 (Planning & Roads consultation would take time.)
-Grant Applications for full funding would need full Planning Permission.
+Grant Applications for full funding will need full Planning Permission.
 Different funds would have different rules, some requiring tenders from builders.

 No-one was going to be on site for at least 12 months.
 The protracted time scales made funding difficult but hopefully supply costs start to come down and waiting time decreases.